Vector partition functions and Kronecker coefficients: The vector partition function

 Since Kronecker coefficients are linear combinations of different shifts of this vector partition function, these bounds apply in general. \end{proof}

 The degree of $\kappa_{n,m,nm}$ has been obtained by Baldoni, Vergne, and Walter~\cite{BaldoniVergneWalter, VergneWalter} using the language of moment maps.

-In addition to being completely elementary, another advantage of our approach is that the dimension of the polyhedral cones involved in the calculation are the minimal possible ones, as they coincide with the degree of the quasipolynomial.
+In addition to being completely elementary, another advantage of our approach is that the dimension of the polyhedral cones and their ambient spaces involved in the calculation are the minimal possible ones, as they coincide with the degree of the quasipolynomial.

-Still, the dimensions of the polyhedral cones involved grow fast.
-For instance, from Theorem~\ref{thm:DegreeandPeriod}, for $n=2, m=3$ we have dimension 8, and for $n=m=3$ the dimension is 26.
-In the next examples, we will briefly explore $F_{2,3},$ and $F_{3,3}.$ In particular, we will look at the faces of the polyhedral cones of the atomic Kronecker coefficients.